Show your characters by creating a setting that reveals their personality, status, interests and mood.

 Have you ever wished for a simple way to show personality?
 Well here it is in a quick and easy formula to show your characters using your setting.

-First decide what personality your character is.
+First decide what personality your character has.
 We list four basic types.
 Then use this section to show that personality with your setting.

 Show Your Characters Who are Fun-Loving